syncfusion-content/flutter-docs/Flutter/cartesian-charts/marker-datalabel.md

 ### Hide data label for 0 value

-Data label in the Cartesian charts for the point value 0 can be hidden using the [`showZeroValue`]() property.
+Data label and its connector line in the Cartesian charts for the point value 0 can be hidden using the [`showZeroValue`]() property.
+This defaults to *true*.

 {% highlight dart %}